TheLancashireman/DhG2/doc/Invocation.md

 	If invoked with this option, DhG2 does not print any information messages when it starts.

+* **-s** or **--silent**

+	If invoked with this option, DhG2 does not print any information messages when it starts and also does not print a prompt.
+This is useful for automatic scripting.

 * **-e** or **--exit**

 	If invoked with this option, DhG2 closes after loading the database and executing the script files.